UBC-MDS/Car_Insurance_Analysis/README.md

 ### 3. Analysis Plan

-In order to answer the question formulated in the previous section, we will perform a hypothesis test to assess if groups with different marital status show different proportions in their acceptance of the car insurance offered.
+In order to answer the question formulated in the previous section, we perform a hypothesis test to assess if groups with different marital status show different proportions in their acceptance of the car insurance offered.

 In the chosen data set, customers are classified as `married`, `single`, or `divorced`.
 Since we will perform a two-group hypothesis test, as a first step in our analysis, we will break down the customers into two groups, `married` and `not-married`, where the latter includes `single` and `divorced` individuals.